Common Mistakes on Your Credit Report

 - Other supporting documents and their short description

 What Should You Do If Your Credit Report Dispute Is Not Resolved?

-If you’re having trouble making progress with the appropriate agency, reach out to the authority that regulates the credit agencies — the Consumer Financial Protection Bureau.
-You can submit a claim with the CFPB about the issue you’ve encountered.
+If you’re having trouble making progress with the appropriate agency, or can’t get a resolution for the dispute investigation, reach out to the authority that regulates the credit agencies — the Consumer Financial Protection Bureau.
+You can submit a claim with the CFBP about the issue you’ve encountered.

 Then, if that’s taking too long or doesn’t get results, consider hiring a consumer protection attorney.
 You can find an attorney via the National Association of Consumer Advocates website.